telerik/xaml-docs/controls/radautocompletebox/features/key-properties.md

 There are some other key properties in RadAutoCompleteBox:

-* __MaxDropDownHeight__ - Gets or sets the maximum height of the dropdown portion of the AutoCompleteBox control.
+* __MaxDropDownHeight__: Gets or sets the maximum height of the dropdown portion of the AutoCompleteBox control.

-* __TextSearchPath__ - Gets or sets the property path that is used to get the autocomplete text to filter items.
+* __TextSearchPath__: Gets or sets the property path that is used to get the autocomplete text to filter items.

-* __SelectedItem__ - Gets or sets the currently selected item into RadAutoCompleteBox.
+* __SelectedItem__: Gets or sets the currently selected item into RadAutoCompleteBox.

-* __SelectedItems__ - Gets or sets a collection containing the currently selected items into RadAutoCompleteBox.
+* __SelectedItems__: Gets or sets a collection containing the currently selected items into RadAutoCompleteBox.

+* __HighlightedIndex__: Gets or sets the currently highlighted index in the dropdown portion of the control.

 ## See Also